Mental Health Facilities Fairview, OR

 Fairview Firs Srtf

 Fairview Firs Srtf is a mental health treatment center in Fairview, OR, located at 1945 Ne 205th Avenue, 97024 zip code area.
 Fairview Firs Srtf provides residential treatment.
-Fairview Firs Srtf offers group therapy, activity therapy and trauma therapy to young adults, adults and seniors 65 or older.
-Fairview Firs Srtf also supports clients referred from the court/judicial system, people with traumatic brain injury and seniors or older adults.
-Additional services at Fairview Firs Srtf consist of illness management and recovery, psychosocial rehabilitation services and case management.
+Fairview Firs Srtf offers activity therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Fairview Firs Srtf also supports seniors or older adults, people requiring dual diagnosis treatment and people with trauma.
+Additional services at Fairview Firs Srtf consist of case management, family psychoeducation and psychosocial rehabilitation services.

 Rockwood Residential Treatment Home - 2.1 miles from Fairview, OR

 Rockwood Residential Treatment Home is a mental health clinic in Portland, Oregon, located at 17640 Ne Halsey Street, 97230.
 Rockwood Residential Treatment Home offers residential treatment.
-Rockwood Residential Treatment Home provides psychotropic medication, individual psychotherapy and activity therapy to adults and young adults.
+Rockwood Residential Treatment Home provides psychotropic medication, trauma therapy and cognitive behavioral therapy to young adults and adults.
 Rockwood Residential Treatment Home also supports seniors or older adults and people with serious mental illness.
-Some other services provided by Rockwood Residential Treatment Home include suicide prevention services, psychosocial rehabilitation services and case management.
+Some other services provided by Rockwood Residential Treatment Home include suicide prevention services, case management and psychosocial rehabilitation services.

 Life Works Nw - 2.4 miles from Fairview, OR

 Life Works Nw is a mental health facility in Portland, OR, located at 18417 Se Oak Street, in the 97233 zip code.
 Life Works Nw provides outpatient treatment.
-Life Works Nw provides trauma therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and children / adolescents.
-Life Works Nw also supports people with serious mental illness, people requiring dual diagnosis treatment and transitional age young adults.
-Some other services available at Life Works Nw include supported housing, intensive case management and court-ordered outpatient treatment.
+Life Works Nw provides individual psychotherapy, group therapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and young adults.
+Life Works Nw also supports transitional age young adults, people requiring dual diagnosis treatment and seniors or older adults.
+Some other services available at Life Works Nw include diet and exercise counseling, supported employment and court-ordered outpatient treatment.

 Albertina Kerr Centers Gresham Campus - 2.8 miles from Fairview, OR

 Albertina Kerr Centers Gresham Campus is one of mental health facilities in Portland, Oregon, located at 722 Ne 162nd Avenue, 97230 zip code.
-Albertina Kerr Centers Gresham Campus provides residential treatment and outpatient treatment.
-Albertina Kerr Centers Gresham Campus provides cognitive behavioral therapy, group therapy and psychotropic medication to children / adolescents.
-Additional services provided at Albertina Kerr Centers Gresham Campus include assertive community treatment, family psychoeducation and case management.
+Albertina Kerr Centers Gresham Campus provides outpatient treatment and residential treatment.
+Albertina Kerr Centers Gresham Campus provides group therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
+Additional services provided at Albertina Kerr Centers Gresham Campus include case management, suicide prevention services and family psychoeducation.

 Native American Rehab Association (nara) Northwest - 3.4 miles from Fairview, OR

 Native American Rehab Association nara Northwest is a mental health clinic in Gresham, OR, located at 620 Ne 2nd Street, 97030 zip code area.
-Native American Rehab Association nara Northwest provides outpatient treatment and telemedicine/telehealth.
-Native American Rehab Association nara Northwest offers integrated dual diagnosis disorder treatment, trauma therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
-Native American Rehab Association nara Northwest also supports LGBT, children/adolescents with serious emotional disturbance and clients referred from the court/judicial system.
-Additional services offered at Native American Rehab Association nara Northwest include education services, suicide prevention services and family psychoeducation.
+Native American Rehab Association nara Northwest provides telemedicine/telehealth and outpatient treatment.
+Native American Rehab Association nara Northwest offers trauma therapy, activity therapy and behavior modification to children / adolescents, young adults and adults.
+Native American Rehab Association nara Northwest also supports children/adolescents with serious emotional disturbance, people with PTSD and LGBT.
+Additional services offered at Native American Rehab Association nara Northwest include housing services, case management and diet and exercise counseling.

 Lifeline Connections Camas - 4.5 miles from Fairview, OR

 Lifeline Connections Camas is a mental health treatment clinic in Camas, Washington, located at 329 Ne Lechner Street, in the 98607 zip code.
-Lifeline Connections Camas provides outpatient treatment and telemedicine/telehealth.
-Lifeline Connections Camas provides trauma therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
+Lifeline Connections Camas provides telemedicine/telehealth and outpatient treatment.
+Lifeline Connections Camas provides cognitive behavioral therapy, trauma therapy and psychotropic medication to seniors 65 or older, adults and young adults.
 Lifeline Connections Camas also supports people with serious mental illness.
-Additional services provided by Lifeline Connections Camas consist of case management, suicide prevention services and family psychoeducation.
+Additional services provided by Lifeline Connections Camas consist of family psychoeducation, case management and suicide prevention services.

 Morrison Child And Family Services Child And Family Outpatient/irving - 4.7 miles from Fairview, OR

 Morrison Child And Family Services Child And Family Outpatient/irving is a mental health facility in Portland, OR, located at 1507 Ne 122nd Avenue, 97230 zip code area.
 Morrison Child And Family Services Child And Family Outpatient/irving provides outpatient treatment.
-Morrison Child And Family Services Child And Family Outpatient/irving provides activity therapy, psychotropic medication and dialectical behavior therapy to children / adolescents and young adults.
-Morrison Child And Family Services Child And Family Outpatient/irving also supports LGBT, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services offered by Morrison Child And Family Services Child And Family Outpatient/irving consist of case management and family psychoeducation.
+Morrison Child And Family Services Child And Family Outpatient/irving provides group therapy, activity therapy and psychotropic medication to young adults and children / adolescents.
+Morrison Child And Family Services Child And Family Outpatient/irving also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
+Additional services offered by Morrison Child And Family Services Child And Family Outpatient/irving consist of family psychoeducation and case management.

 Native American Rehab Association (nara) - 4.8 miles from Fairview, OR

 Native American Rehab Association nara is a mental health treatment center in Portland, Oregon, located at 12360 East Burnside Street, part of the 97233 zip code.
 Native American Rehab Association nara provides outpatient treatment.
-Native American Rehab Association nara also offers psychotropic medication, group therapy and trauma therapy to children / adolescents, seniors 65 or older and young adults.
+Native American Rehab Association nara also offers psychotropic medication, individual psychotherapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and young adults.
 Native American Rehab Association nara supports people requiring dual diagnosis treatment and LGBT.
-Native American Rehab Association nara also provides court-ordered outpatient treatment, chronic disease/illness management and housing services.
+Native American Rehab Association nara also provides housing services, court-ordered outpatient treatment and chronic disease/illness management.

 Luke Dorf Inc Client Services East - 5.3 miles from Fairview, OR

 Luke Dorf Inc Client Services East is a mental health clinic in Portland, OR, located at 1952 Se 122nd Avenue, in the 97233 zip code.
 Luke Dorf Inc Client Services East provides outpatient treatment.
-Luke Dorf Inc Client Services East offers psychotropic medication, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Luke Dorf Inc Client Services East also supports people with serious mental illness, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-More services at Luke Dorf Inc Client Services East include court-ordered outpatient treatment, suicide prevention services and housing services.
+Luke Dorf Inc Client Services East offers individual psychotherapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Luke Dorf Inc Client Services East also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
+More services at Luke Dorf Inc Client Services East include illness management and recovery, intensive case management and court-ordered outpatient treatment.

 Willamette Rose Rtf - 6.1 miles from Fairview, OR

 Willamette Rose Rtf is a mental health center in Portland, Oregon, located at 12505 Se Raymond Street, 97236 zip code.
 Willamette Rose Rtf provides residential treatment.
-Willamette Rose Rtf offers dialectical behavior therapy, trauma therapy and behavior modification to adults, young adults and seniors 65 or older.
-Willamette Rose Rtf also supports people with serious mental illness, people with trauma and people with PTSD.
-More services available at Willamette Rose Rtf include housing services, diet and exercise counseling and mentoring/peer support/consumer-run services.
+Willamette Rose Rtf offers behavior modification, cognitive behavioral therapy and activity therapy to seniors 65 or older, adults and young adults.
+Willamette Rose Rtf also supports people with PTSD, people with serious mental illness and people with trauma.
+More services available at Willamette Rose Rtf include education services, case management and housing services.

 Childrens Center - 6.5 miles from Fairview, OR

 Childrens Center is a mental health treatment center in Vancouver, WA, located at 13500 Se 7th Street, 98683 zip code area.
 Childrens Center provides outpatient treatment.
-Childrens Center offers behavior modification, psychotropic medication and trauma therapy to adults, children / adolescents and young adults.
+Childrens Center offers trauma therapy, dialectical behavior therapy and behavior modification to adults, young adults and children / adolescents.
 Childrens Center also supports children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Childrens Center consist of psychosocial rehabilitation services, family psychoeducation and case management.
+Additional services at Childrens Center consist of case management, family psychoeducation and psychosocial rehabilitation services.

 Daybreak Youth Services Vancouver Outpatient - 7.4 miles from Fairview, OR

 Daybreak Youth Services Vancouver Outpatient is a mental health clinic in Vancouver, Washington, located at 11818 Se Mill Plain Boulevard, Suite 307, 98684.
 Daybreak Youth Services Vancouver Outpatient offers outpatient treatment.
-Daybreak Youth Services Vancouver Outpatient provides activity therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents.
-Daybreak Youth Services Vancouver Outpatient also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Some other services provided by Daybreak Youth Services Vancouver Outpatient include intensive case management, suicide prevention services and case management.
+Daybreak Youth Services Vancouver Outpatient provides activity therapy, dialectical behavior therapy and couples/family therapy to children / adolescents.
+Daybreak Youth Services Vancouver Outpatient also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Some other services provided by Daybreak Youth Services Vancouver Outpatient include education services, case management and intensive case management.

 75th Home - 8.0 miles from Fairview, OR

 75th Home is a mental health facility in Portland, OR, located at 4729 Se 75th Avenue, in the 97206 zip code.
 75th Home provides residential treatment.
-75th Home provides activity therapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, adults and young adults.
+75th Home provides group therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, young adults and adults.
 75th Home also supports clients referred from the court/judicial system.
-Some other services available at 75th Home include psychosocial rehabilitation services, education services and illness management and recovery.
+Some other services available at 75th Home include education services, housing services and psychosocial rehabilitation services.

 Providence Portland Medical Center Adult Outpatient Services - 8.2 miles from Fairview, OR